Globally stable blowup profile for supercritical wave maps in all dimensions: Abstract

 \section{Abstract}

 We consider wave maps from the $(1+d)$-dimensional Minkowski space into the $d$-sphere.
 It is known from the work of Bizo\'n and Biernat \cite{BizBie15} that in the energy-supercritical case, i.e., for $d \geq 3$, this model admits a closed-form corotational self-similar blowup solution.
-We show that this blowup profile is globally nonlinearly stable for all $d \geq 3$.
+We show that this blowup profile is globally nonlinearly stable for all $d \geq 3$, thereby verifying a perturbative version of the conjecture posed in \cite{BizBie15} about the generic large data blowup behavior for this model.
 To accomplish this, we develop a novel stability analysis approach based on similarity variables posed on the whole space $\R^d$.
-As a result, we draw a general road map for studying global radial stability of self-similar blowup profiles for nonlinear wave equations in arbitrary dimension $d \geq 3$.
+As a result, we draw a general road map for studying spatially global stability of self-similar blowup profiles for nonlinear wave equations in the radial case for arbitrary dimension $d \geq 3$.